 Quick Cigna Medicare Advantage Plans review: While Cigna Medicare Advantage Plans are not yet available in all states, those who have access can take advantage of the low copays and broad range of services they offer.

 With more than 180 million customers worldwide, Cigna has been a leading insurance provider for over 225 years.
-While access to its services had been limited in the past, the company has recently taken steps to expand to 23 states with a broader range of coverage.
+While access to its services had been limited in the past, the company has recently taken steps to expand to 26 states and the District of Columbia with a broader range of coverage.